ECG Interpretation Part 1: definitions, criteria, and characteristics of the normal ECG (EKG) waves, intervals

 - Pacemaker stimulation in the (right) ventricle

 These are all common conditions in which an abnormal depolarization (altered QRS complex) causes abnormalities in the repolarization (altered ST-T segment).
-For example, a block in the left bundle branch means that the left ventricle will not be depolarized via the Purkinje network, but rather via spread of the depolarization from the right ventricle.
-The abnormal ventricular depolarization will cause an abnormal repolarization.
+For example, a block in the left bundle branch means that the left ventricle will not be depolarized via the Purkinje network, but rather via the spread of the depolarization from the right ventricle.
+The abnormal ventricular depolarization will cause abnormal repolarization.
 As evident from Figure 35 (panel D) these conditions are characterized by oppositely directed QRS- and ST-T-segments (recall that this is referred to as discordance).
 Hence, ECG leads with net positive QRS complexes will show ST segment depressions (as well as T-wave changes).

 ST segment elevation

 Ischemia typically causes ST segment elevations with straight or convex ST segments (Figure 16, panel A).
 The straight ST segment can be either upsloping, horizontal or (rarely) downsloping.
 Non-ischemic ST segment elevations are typically concave (Figure 16, panel B).
 Concave ST segment elevations are extremely common in any population; e.g ST segment elevation in leads V2–V3 occur in 70% of all men under the age of 70.
 There is no definite way to rule out myocardial ischemia by judging the appearance of the ST segment, which is why North American and European guidelines assert that the appearance of the ST segment cannot be used to rule out ischemia.
 ECG changes in ischemia are discussed in detail in section 3 (Acute & Chronic Myocardial Ischemia & Infarction) and a specific chapter discusses ST elevation in detail.

 Assessment of the T-wave represents a difficult but fundamental part of ECG interpretation.
 The normal T-wave in adults is positive in most precordial and limb leads.
 The T-wave amplitude is highest in V2–V3.
 The amplitude diminishes with increasing age.
 As noted above, the transition from the ST segment to the T-wave should be smooth.
 The T-wave is normally slightly asymmetric since its downslope (second half) is steeper than its upslope (first half).
 Women have a more symmetrical T-wave, a more distinct transition from ST segment to T-wave and lower T-wave amplitude.